thetarnav/glitched-writer/README.md

 -  **letterize** - Instead of injecting written text to "textContent" or "innerHTML", it appends every letter of that text as a child span element.
 Then changing textContent of that span to current letter.
 It gives a lot of styling possibilities, as you can style ghosts, letters, and whole chars seperately, depending on current writer and char state.

 -  **fillSpace** - Normally if letter gets erased it actually gets replaced with space instead - to make words appear from and disappear into space, rather then sticking to the rest of the words.
 Set to false if you want to disable this.

+-  **endless** - It will make the animation endless. _But why?_ Well, you can disable this option while the animation is running _(writer.options.endless = false)_ and finish the animation.

 ## Links: